nachooya/react-native-harness/website/src/docs/getting-started/problem-statement.md

 });
 ```

 We should not be forced to implement any UI.
-We should be able to write our tests as we do in Jest, and they should be executed on a device.
+We should be able to write our tests as we do in Jest, and they should execute on a device.

-## The Challenge: Getting JavaScript to Run on Devices
+## Getting JavaScript to Run on Devices

 JavaScript code needs to be bundled by Metro to run on real devices with the Hermes engine.
 This means we need to: